 The Fair Credit Billing Act protects consumers who use credit cards to make purchases.
 If there is a problem with a product or service, your credit card company can get your money back via a chargeback.
 The FCBA does not apply to purchases made with debit cards or cash apps.
 If a seller (even one you know) asks you to pay for a product or service using a cash app, always decline.
-(See: Here are six Zelle scams you need to know about in 2022)
+(See: Here are six Zelle scams you need to know about )

 - Double-check the recipient’s email or phone number (and then check it again!)

 Before you send money through Zelle, check and then double-check the accuracy of the email or phone number.
 Even the tiniest of typos can send your cash sailing into a stranger’s bank account.
-And unfortunately, if you make a mistake with your Zelle transaction, your money could end up in the hands of someone who won’t give it back — and you’ll have no way to make them return it.
+And unfortunately, if you make a mistake with your Zelle payment, your money could end up in the hands of someone who won’t give it back — and you’ll have no way to make them return it.

 Does this Zelle transaction mimic the Venmo Chargeback Scam?